Risk management strategies

 Dangerous incidents is an incident that exposes a worker or any other person to a serious risk to a person's health or safety as a result of uncontrolled escape, spillage or leakage of a substance, uncontrolled implosion, esplosion or fie, uncontrolled escape of gas or steam, uncontrolled escape of a pressurised substance, electric shock (not minor), fall or release froma height of any plant, substance or thing, collapse, overturning, failure or malfunction of, or damage to, any plant that is required to be design or item registered under the WHS reulatiosn, collapse or partial collapse of a structure, collapse or failure of an excavation or shoring supporting an excavation, inrus of water, mud or gas in workings, in an underground excavation or tunnel, or interruption of the main systme of ventilation in an underground excavation or tunnel.

 An important risk management activity is an accident investigation.
 Investigations should be undertaken whenever an accident results in physical harm or property damage though the extent of the investigation may vary depending on your organisation and known hazards within your service.
-Details on the acccident investigation process are attached.
+Details on the acccident investigation process have been provided.

 Emergency procedures and first aid